 Prof. Junqueira and colleagues found 33 different species of bacteria, many of which can also act as human pathogens.

-In particular, they found a high incidence of Helicobacter pylori, a pathogen that can cause peptic ulcers in humans and is a risk factor for stomach cancer and MALT, a type of non-Hodgkin’s lymphoma.
+In particular, they found a high incidence of Helicobacter pylori, a pathogen that can cause peptic ulcers in humans and is a risk factor for stomach cancer and

 H. pylori was found in 15 of the 116 flies.
 It is not yet fully understood how H. pylori is transmitted, the researchers explain.
 They also say that until now, flies have not been considered as a potential vector for the transmission of this pathogen.